Order execution quality reporting

 The top five venues are consistent with levels we have seen throughout the year, and are dominated by those that provide the widest market coverage via the RSP network.

 We use a wide range of specialists for our execution venues in these securities.
-Orders which cannot be executed via the RSP network will be executed via Bloomberg MTF or over the telephone.
-The top five venues are as expected, given the differential of venues connected to the RSP network and those available on the MTF.
+Orders which are unable to be executed via the RSP network will be executed via the Bloomberg and Tradeweb MTFs or over the telephone.
+The Top 5 venues are as expected given the differential of venues connected to the RSP network and those available on the MTFs.

 - Debt securities

-AJ Bell Securities does not currently have online execution capabilities, and as such all orders are executed on the Bloomberg MTF or over the telephone.
-The top five venues reflect this approach and are consistent with our venue connections via the MTF.
+All orders are executed on the Bloomberg MTF or via the telephone.
+The Top 5 venues reflect this approach and are consistent with our Venue connections via the MTF.

 - Securitised derivatives/warrants

-The results are consistent with expectations, with Société Générale being the significant venue as a result of the number of these types of securities issued and listed onto the London Stock Exchange by the company.
+The results are consistent with expectations, with Société Générale being the significant venue as a result of the number of these types of securities issued and listed onto the London Stock Exchange by this counterparty.

 - Equity derivatives

-As detailed on the venue reports, we execute low volume business in these financial instruments and the result reflects the fact with only a single overseas order being placed.
+As detailed on the venue reports, we execute low volume business in these financial instruments and the result reflects the fact we only traded once in the year for a Professional Client.

 - Other instruments

-Our top venues mostly represent the high level of deals we receive in collective investment funds (OEICs and Unit Trusts) and are detailed by the fund providers who manufacture the funds range for the investments made.
+Our top venues represent the high level of trades we receive in Collective Investment Funds (Oeics and Unit Trusts) and are detailed by the Fund Provider who manufacture the funds range for the investments made.